 There are a lot of mixed reviews of Ethiopian Airlines on the internet.
 I was very curious to experience their Cloud Nine product myself.
 I already flew economy class with Ethiopian so I knew what to expect and I was prepared for the crowded and dirty airport in Addis Ababa.

 The flight to Addis Ababa from Brussels makes a quick stopover in Vienna before heading to Ethiopia’s capital.

 My journey started at Brussels Airport.
-The evening flight departed from the B gates and I had access to “The Suite lounge by Brussels Airlines”.
+The evening flight departed from the B gates and I had access to The Suite lounge by Brussels Airlines.
 In comparison with The Loft Lounge at the A gates, this was a very relaxing experience.
-There was not much people around.
+There were not many people around.

 I was offered a welcome drink and shortly after departure, a hot towel.

 Here’s a quick overview of the basic amenity kit Ethiopian has to offer, including Ethiopian water.
 They offer green, yellow and red kits.

 A few days later, I had my flight back to Brussels.
 The airport of Addis Ababa is not the most exciting airport on earth.
 I arrived in the evening and I went to the business lounge.
 Apparently, Ethiopian Airlines has two different lounges: for Star Alliance Gold members and passengers in business class on other Star Alliance airlines.
 There is a Cloud Nine Lounge available, not an impressive lounge, but the Ethiopian coffee corner was pretty nice!

 After a few hours, it was time to board.
 Every now and then, a lady started screaming departures at the Cloud Nine Lounge, so you knew it was time to go to your gate.
 Priority boarding lane is always equipped with a red carpet.